Logo

 • Food (MREs, protein bars, non perishable items)

-• Personal med kit or IFAK (IFAKs are premade trauma kits containing essential life-saving materials, bleeding control and major wound treatments.
-Tactical IFAK components include tourniquets, chest seals, combat gauze and other hemostatic agents.)
+• Personal med kit or IFAK (IFAKs are premade trauma kits containing essential life-saving materials, bleeding control and major wound treatments.)

 • Spare underwear, socks, clothing